clf222/Blocbox/README.md

 2. High-Fidelity markups (PhotoShop and Sketch)
 3. Logo and Style Guide (Illustrator and Sketch)
 4. Prototyping (Invision)
-5. User research and preference tests
+5. User research and preference test

+You can view the site at  https://clf222.github.io/Blocbox/